Explainer: What happens next with UK plan to breach Brexit divorce treaty?

 The bill must pass through both houses of the British parliament to become law -- first the House of Commons, where Johnson’s Conservative Party has an 80-seat majority, and then the House of Lords, the upper chamber, where it does not have a majority.

-The bill passed its first stage in the Commons by 340 votes to 263, and looks set to clear further stages next week after Johnson moved to avert a rebellion by offering concessions.

-The bill is scheduled to finish its journey through the lower house on Sept.
-29.
+The bill has passed its most difficult test in the Commons and will finish its journey through the lower house on Monday or Tuesday next week.

 Many members of the upper house have criticised the bill, including Conservatives, but their primary role is to amend and improve legislation, not to block it on principle.